 of appropriate rocks is reconstructed on the basis of seismic data, and

-representations in 3-D are created with the help of the mathematicians of the
+3-D representations are created with the help of mathematicians from the

 - Teacher.
 Dr. Wilhelm Dominik - Fakultat VI Bauingenieurwesen und Angewandte

 Geowissenschaften - tel: +49 (0) 30 314 25903 - E-mail:

 Sources: Depeche IDW, Press release from TU Berlin, 25 / 10 / 2004